randomInteger/DOTHAT_Info_Driver/README.md

 ./dot3k_text_run.py

 Currently it just prints to the screen, but the commented code will be activated and tested very soon!
 (Waiting on my Dothat to arrive).
+Messages rotate every 2 seconds.
+A row of stars in the sample output is used to represent the Display-o-Tron screen edge.

 Example output (shows ipv6 handling, will line wrap IP and netmask if they are longer than 16 chars):
 [![solarized dualmode](https://github.com/randomInteger/python_iface_inspector/blob/master/Screen%20Shot%202016-08-28%20at%205.09.54%20PM.png)]